 Ouch!
 If you have to purchase a flight in this zone, you’ll likely pay about 59% more than you would if you shopped in the Prime Booking Window.
 If you do find yourself here, you still have options.
 CheapAir.com offers a “Fly Now, Pay Later” monthly payment option which can help take the sting out of an unexpected trip’s price.

 Is there a best day of the week to buy flights?

 Turns out this is one of the travel industry’s biggest myths.
 Data clearly shows that the average low fare varies by less than $1, no matter what day of the week you buy an airline ticket.
 What matters is the day of week you travel.

 What’s the cheapest day of the week to fly?

-What is the cheapest month to fly?
+Is there a cheapest month to fly?

-Do the seasons affect airfare prices?
+How do the seasons affect airfare prices?